 Arlington Park and Hawthorne Race Course are each allowed up to 1200 gaming positions.
-Fairmount Park is allowed up to 900 positions.
+FanDuel Sportsbook & Horse Racing (formerly Fairmount Park) is allowed up to 900 positions.

 State laws allows each licensed racetrack to operate up to a certain number of OTBs.
 Fairmount Park is allowed to run up to 9 OTBs, Hawthorne Race Course may run up to 16 OTBs and Arlington Park may run up to 18 OTBs.

 Visit this link for a full list of all authorized OTBs.